 Another one of those fascinating facts about Venus Victrix by Canova is that it was originally intended to be viewed from all angles without the viewer having to move at all.

-The wooden base of the sculpture had a mechanism attached to it which allowed it to be rotated.
+The wooden base of the sculpture had a mechanism attached to it that allowed it to be rotated.
 This way it could be observed from all angles without having to move an inch.

 9. The original plaster cast is located in Canova’s hometown